spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/ux/ux-research-training/tracking-research-projects/index.html.md

 - Average number of days it takes to complete a UX research project by service level
 - Total number of open UX research projects, by service level

-Collevtively, these data visualizations helps us understand more about the volume of UX research occurring, the lifecycle of a UX research project, and where UX research projects are taking place.
+Collectively, these data visualizations helps us understand more about the volume of UX research occurring, the lifecycle of a UX research project, and where UX research projects are taking place.